Bays and Inlet Fisheries

 Maximum number of licences

-Note: netting will be banned by 2022, with 8 fishers remaining using line methods
+Note: commercial netting was phased out in 2022, with 8 fishers remaining using line methods

-Octopus trap, bay fish trap, fishing line (including a longline), underwater breathing apparatus and a hand operated bait pump.
+Octopus pot, bay fish trap, commercial hoop net, fishing line (including a longline), mussel rake underwater breathing apparatus and a hand operated bait pump.

 Commercial hoop net, longline, seine net, mesh net and fishing line.

-Mesh net, seine net, shrimp dredge, crab pot, bait pump, dip net, stake net, shell shovel, spider crab trap, underwater breathing apparatus and fishing line.
+Shrimp dredge, crab pot, bait pump, dip net, stake net, seine net, shell shovel, spider crab trap, muscle rake and underwater breathing apparatus.

-A range of input controls including limited entry, gear limits and restrictions, closures, size limits, catch limits
+A range of input controls including limited entry, gear limits and restrictions, closures, size limits, catch limits.
+Take of snapper in the Western Port / Port Philip Bay fishery is also managed under quota.